-Students should take the SAT in the spring of their 11th grade year and again (if desired) in the fall of their 12th grade year.
-The SAT test includes multiple choice English and math parts, as well as an essay component.
+It is recommended that students take the SAT in the spring of their 11th grade year and again (if desired) in the fall of their 12th grade year.
+The SAT test includes multiple choice English/Reading and Math sections, as well as an essay component.
 Fee waivers are available in counseling if applicable.

 Students should take the ACT in the spring of their 11th grade year and again (if desired) in the fall of their 12th grade year.
-The ACT test includes multiple choice English, reading, math and science parts, as well as an essay component.
-The essay is optional but strongly recommended as many schools require the score.
+The ACT test includes multiple choice English, Reading, Math and Science sections, as well as an essay component.
 Fee waivers are available in counseling if applicable.

 Do all colleges require the SAT and ACT?

 You do not have to take the SAT or ACT if you plan on attending a community college.
-There are also some 4 year schools that de-emphasize the tests.
-See a list of these schools here:http://www.fairtest.org/university/optional.
 However, it is important to remember that it is better to take the tests and not need them than not take them and need them.
 Keep your options open!

 How many times can I take these tests?